 Currently, the average cost to install a TPO membrane is $5.5-6 per sq.ft.
 Out of all flat roofing materials, TPO is considered to be one of the longest lasting and durable options.

-Your total price will depend on a number of factors, such as: roof size and complexity, membrane thickness, insulation quality, and labor charges.
+Your total TPO roof installation price will depend on a number of factors, such as: roof size and complexity, membrane thickness, insulation quality, and labor charges.

-Use the calculator below to quickly estimate your flat roof replacement cost using TPO.
+Use the calculator below to quickly estimate your flat roof replacement cost using a TPO roofing membrane.

 See Costs in Your Area!